About this day

 About Danny Dorling

-Danny Dorling is a social geographer and Professor at Oxford University who has co-authored dozens of books and journals on social inequalities in Britain.
+Danny Dorling is Halford Mackinder Professor of Geography at Oxford University, he has co-authored dozens of books and journals on social inequalities.
 His work concerns housing, health, employment, education and poverty.
-He is a visiting Professor of Sociology at Goldsmiths, University of London.

 What is education for?
 Rachel Brooks, University of Surrey